-There is a small radio shack where I kept my TS-520SE, there was a 160m dipole on the roof where the RSGB's SteppIR antenna is now mounted.
+There was a small radio shack where I kept my TS-520SE and I had a 160m dipole on the roof where the RSGB's SteppIR antenna is now mounted.

 QTH from September 1979 to September 1981

-The station was located in the family home in Stretford, Manchster.
+The station was located in the family home in Stretford, Manchester.